Blackbox Dataset Inference for LLM: Evaluation

 In accordance to the above, our evaluation assumes that the adversaries do not have the original reference models.
 Instead, they create their own ones.
 To simulate adversaries with better luck, we assume they may use architectures similar to the real reference models.
 Eventually, we include Mistral-7B-v0.3, gemma-2b, Llama-3.1-8B, Qwen1.5-7B, and glm-10b as the adversarial reference models and used them to remove positive tainted samples before training the member models.
 By removing positive tainted samples, the \textit{Arbiter} is supposed to detect more negative tainted samples and fewer positive tainted samples, making it less possible to detect member models.
 Since the evaluation requires re-training, we cannot apply it to the Hugging Face models.
 Thus, we focus on the local member models.

 ~\autoref{fig:removing} presents the evaluation results, demonstrating that removing tainted samples does not diminish our detection capability.
 This outcome highlights the robustness of our method against such evasion attempts.
 The effectiveness can be attributed to the discrepancy between the reference models used by the \textit{Arbiter} and those used by the adversary, which results in minimal overlap among the identified tainted samples.
+There exist many tainted samples that can be used to detect the suspect model.
+Using different reference models to select tainted samples leads to only a very small overlap between the resulting tainted sets.
+Although each set of tainted samples can independently validate the suspect model, they do not share the same tainted data.
+Therefore, most tainted samples selected by the arbiter remain effective for detecting the suspect model and are not affected by the adversary.

 Further details on the overlap of tainted samples are illustrated in \autoref{fig:tainted-overlap}.
 It reveals that the evasion strategy of removing tainted samples exhibits a dual effect.
 On one hand, it has a seemingly beneficial impact by eliminating some positive tainted samples — for example, in the Alpaca dataset, up to 29 overlapping positive tainted samples were removed.
 On the other hand, it inadvertently removes negative tainted samples as well, with up to 7 such overlaps also observed in the Alpaca dataset.
 These opposing effects partially cancel each other out.
 Moreover, since the original number of positive samples significantly exceeds the number of negative samples, the resulting ratio after removal remains insufficient to alter the decision-making outcome of our method.
 Therefore, removing tainted samples based on the adversary's reference models does not substantially reduce the chance that suspect models will still encounter tainted samples as recognized by the \textit{Arbiter} during fine-tuning.
 In conclusion, concealing the reference models employed by the \textit{Arbiter} offers an effective defense against evasion via tainted sample removal.